oracle-samples/maa/wls-hydr/README.md

 1. Create the Virtual Cloud Network (VCN) for the resources in OCI in the region where you want to create the resources.
 2. Create a subnet in the VCN for the bastion.
 3. Provision a bastion host in the subnet.
 The bastion host must use OEL8 or OEL9.
 A "VM.Standard.E4.Flex with 1 OCPU and 16GB memory" shape is enough to run the framework.
 The amount of information that is copied to the bastion can be high (around 40GB for the typical FMW SOA Product and Config directories), so you can attach an additional block volume of this size during the bastion creation process itself.
 You can use this formula for a rough estimate of the required storage size: _[2xFMW products] + [WLS_domain_size x (nº wls nodes + 1)] + [2xOHS products] + [OHS domain_size x (nº of OHS nodes)]_
-4. For the "COMPLETE HYBRID DR SETUP" use case setup connectivity between primary hosts and bastion host (FastConnect, VPN, Peering).
+4. For the "COMPLETE HYBRID DR SETUP" use case, setup connectivity between primary hosts and bastion host (FastConnect, VPN, Peering).
+This is not required if you are performing a "MIGRATION FROM COPY".
 5. Prepare the bastion host to run the framework:
     1. Make sure the following python modules are installed:
     oci sdk (this package should come pre-installed on OCI OL9 images):  `rpm -qa | grep -i python.*oci `